 Gluhite kamani, Thracian megalithic sanctuary in Eastern Rhodopes, Bulgaria

-Steps carved into the southern rock face lead to an ancient water reservoir, showing how people managed water at this elevated location.
-Excavations uncovered marble slabs with inscriptions and coins from the city of Abdera, revealing trade connections.
+Steps carved into the southern rock face lead up to an ancient water reservoir, showing how people managed their water supply at this location.
+Excavations have uncovered marble slabs with inscriptions and coins from the city of Abdera, pointing to trade connections in ancient times.

 The community of curious travelers